Sirius-A/prolog-become-king/README.md

-# prolog-become-king
+# Prolog become king
 A prolog example to determine who needs to die before somebody can become king.

 ## Use
 Use the [online prolog intepreter] (http://swish.swi-prolog.org/) for your queries.
-Just copy the Content of the (becomeKing script)[becomeKing.prolog] into the editor.
+Just copy the content of the (becomeKing script)[becomeKing.prolog] into the editor.

-To find out how Robbert to becomes king, use this query:
+To find out how Robbert becomes king use this query:
 ~~~prolog
 becomeKing(robbert,X)

 ~~~~

 ## Kings family overview

 For easier understanding on how the people in this example are related, please see the family tee below.
-(Or directtly in the (Overview.txt)[Overview.txt])
+(Or directly in the [Overview.txt](Overview.txt))

 ~~~~